Appeals and reviewing decisions

 How do I have a decision reviewed?

-You need to fill out the relevant application form available from our website or at any local FACS office.
+You can fill out Review of Decisions (First Tier Application) form online or fill out the relevant application form available from our website or at any local FACS office.
 For more information about which form relates to your circumstances, refer to the Client Service Delivery and Appeals Policy.